openSUSE/news-o-o/_posts/2007-09-04-sneak-peeks-at-opensuse-103-compiz-and-compiz-fusion.markdown

 ---
 author: News Team
+comments: true
 date: 2007-09-04 18:16:47+00:00
 layout: post
 link: https://news.opensuse.org/2007/09/04/sneak-peeks-at-opensuse-103-compiz-and-compiz-fusion/
+slug: sneak-peeks-at-opensuse-103-compiz-and-compiz-fusion
-title: "Sneak Peeks at openSUSE 10.3: Compiz and Compiz Fusion"
+title: 'Sneak Peeks at openSUSE 10.3: Compiz and Compiz Fusion'
+wordpress_id: 167
 categories:
 - Distribution
 ---

 [Compiz](http://opensuse.org/Compiz) and [Xgl](http://opensuse.org/Xgl) are two classic examples of where SUSE engineers have revolutionised the Linux desktop. openSUSE 10.3 will contain the latest Compiz 0.5.4 installed by default, and [Compiz Fusion](http://opensuse.org/Compiz_Fusion) -- the result of a merge between the Compiz and [Beryl](http://opensuse.org/Beryl) communities -- will be available in the official online repository for all to get through YaST.
 Today we'll be taking a look at what's going to be new in these versions, and we'll talk to [Matthias Hopf](http://en.opensuse.org/User:Mhopf), a Compiz/Xgl/X.org developer, as well as [Jigish Gohil](http://dev.compiz-fusion.org/~cyberorg) (cyberorg), a contributor to the Compiz Fusion project and maintainer of the Compiz Fusion packages in openSUSE.

 <!-- more -->